A Brief History of Photoshop and How It Changed the World

 Layers change everything

 Before layers, every edit was destructive.
 You painted on the photo, and the paint replaced the pixels underneath.
 There was no going back.
+Compositing two images meant getting the math right on the first try.

 Layers changed that.
 Now you could stack things on top of each other, hide them, move them, blend them.
 You could put the sky on one layer and the people on another.
 You could try things and undo them without losing the original.
+Combined with blend modes (Multiply, Screen, Overlay, and the rest), layers turned Photoshop from an image editor into a real compositor.

-- Photoshop 4.0 (1996) — adjustment layers and actions for automation.
+- Photoshop 4.0 (November 1996): adjustment layers (so color and tone changes were finally non-destructive too) and actions for recordable automation.

 Photoshop becomes a verb

 Around the year 2000, something started happening in popular language.
 People stopped saying "edit this photo" and started saying "photoshop this photo."
 The brand became the action.
+By 2008, the Oxford English Dictionary added "photoshop" as a verb.
+Adobe's lawyers were not thrilled (genericized trademarks tend to get harder to defend), and the company quietly issued style guides asking journalists to please use it as an adjective.

 This is a rare thing.
-Only a handful of brands have done it — google, uber, xerox, zoom.
+Only a handful of brands have done it: google, uber, xerox, zoom.
 Photoshop joined that list because it was so dominant that it became the default way to think about image editing.

 The subscription years